GoogleChrome/developer.chrome.com/site/en/blog/deprecating-web-sql/index.md

 [`sessionStorage`](https://developer.mozilla.org/docs/Web/API/Window/sessionStorage), or
 [IndexedDB](https://developer.mozilla.org/docs/Web/API/IndexedDB_API/Using_IndexedDB).

-{% Aside 'celebration' %} Our intention is to empower developers to create their own solutions for structured storage and we're therefore working with the [SQLite](https://www.sqlite.org/index.html) team to create a SQLite implementation over WebAssembly.
+{% Aside %} Our intention is to empower developers to create their own solutions for structured storage and we're therefore working with the [SQLite](https://www.sqlite.org/index.html) team to create a SQLite implementation over WebAssembly.
 This solution will replace Web SQL.
 {% endAside %}